 Below we've put together a guide which provides the best Pirate Warrior deck list right now, as well as some strategy advice to help you get to grips with it.

-In the latest version of our Pirate Warrior guide, we’ve got the deck we’re going for at the start of Descent of Dragons.
+In the latest version of our Pirate Warrior guide, we’ve got the deck we’re going for at the start of Ashes of Outland.

 |1 x Ancharrr||2 x Dread Corsair|